autism-101/hugo-website/content/english/faq.md

 - title: "Do you plan on supporting other languages?"
   content: 'I am considering it.'

-- title: "Do you support the use of functional labels?"
+- title: "Do you support the use of functioning labels?"
   content: "No, you can see my viewpoint on that topic [here](/functioning-labels/)"

 ---